MarcusWolschon/osmeditor4android/documentation/docs/help/nl/Introduction.md

 Selecteer dezelfde knop of menu item als om te downloaden en selecteer "Upload data naar OSM server".

-Vespucci supports OAuth 2, OAuth 1.0a authorization and the classical username and password method.
-Since July 1st 2024 the standard OpenStreetMap API only supports OAuth 2 and other methods are only available on private installations of the API or other projects that have repurposed OSM software.
+Vespucci ondersteunt OAuth 2, OAuth 1.0a authorizatie, en de klassieke gebruikersnaam en wachtwoord methode.
+Sinds 1 juli 2024 ondersteunt de standaard OpenStreetMap API alleen OAuth 2 en andere methodes zijn alleen beschikbaar op privé-installaties van de API of andere projecten die OSM software hebben aangepast.

 Authorizing Vespucci to access your account on your behalf requires you to one time login with your display name and password.
 If your Vespucci install isn't authorized when you attempt to upload modified data you will be asked to login to the OSM website (over an encrypted connection).
 After you have logged on you will be asked to authorize Vespucci to edit using your account.
 If you want to or need to authorize the OAuth access to your account before editing there is a corresponding item in the "Tools" menu.